Roadmap to this page

 Inflicting mass torture, trauma, and terror.

 Israel is not merely “waging a war” or “acting in self-defense.”
 There has never been a war in history where over 80% of the country has been destroyed, 100% of the people displaced, and nearly 70% of deaths women and children.
-There is nothing about intentionally starving newborn babies that constitutes self-defense.
+There is nothing about intentionally starving newborn babies or bombing every single hospital that constitutes self-defense.

 This is genocide.
 Israel is annihilating Gaza and its people, their society, culture, and way of life - their very existence.
-For 22 months, Israel has been raining terror down on Gaza.
+Since October 7, 2023, Israel has been raining terror down on Gaza.
 In the words of Amos Goldberg, a Holocaust and genocide scholar at the Hebrew University:

 “What is happening in Gaza is genocide because the level and pace of indiscriminate killing, destruction, mass expulsions, displacement, famine, executions, the wiping out of cultural and religious institutions, the crushing of elites (including the killing of journalists), and the sweeping dehumanisation of the Palestinians — create an overall picture of genocide, of a deliberate conscious crushing of Palestinian existence in Gaza.”